Emile666/stc1000_stm8/README.md

 ![stc-1000-top](img/stc1000_top.jpg)<br>
 *The top of the STC-1000 device.
 Note the label '0602 05 R QC'*

+If you happen to have an STC-1000 device without the label, you could have the newer hardware revision (**WR-032 v2**).
+It is almost the same, but has a few changes.
+Read more about this [here](./WR-032-v2-2016-4-7.md).

 Questions?
 ----------
 Please don't open github issues for general questions.
 Only open an issue if you discovered an actual bug or have a (realistic) feature request (or better yet, send a pull request).

 Quick start
 -----------
 You'd need one of those fancy coloured ST-Link V2 USB adapter (which are very cheap to find on ebay) and of-course a STC-1000 with a STM8.
 Mine has a label '0602 05 R QC' on top, the Printed Circuit-Board (PCB) itself has a mark 'WR-032'.
 Furthermore you need the IAR development environment for STM8, which can be downloaded free of charge.
 Use the code-size limited version.
 After having installed this, the drivers for the ST-Link USB adapter are also installed.
 ![st-link-v2](img/st_link_v2.png)<br>